 One printmaker from the Transformer gallery exhibit mentioned that she was fascinated by the human anatomy; she pointed out her renderings which were abstractions of grotesque inner organs.
 Separated from the body, they actually looked quite beautiful, colorful, and complex.

 The “Three Walls” exhibit from Chicago featured an audio visual section; with two themes/series of images and a double sided record.
 The idea was to engage participants in the calming string music with one set of images while the other set of images was in harmony with the B side of the same record.
 It was interesting to swap them around and to challenge my own perception of audio-visual synchronicity.
 The B side featured more harsh music and colder colors.
 I enjoyed the interactive quality of this part of the exhibit.
-However I found that these visuals were not terribly stimulating, and at times the music was uncomfortably discordant.
-Luckily it was played through headphones, offering us all a voluntary listening experience.

 Another artist from Transformer spoke about marginalization in society, especially pertaining to the genderqueer community.
 One of her prints was of her “spirit animal”, a goat.